mattcoding4days/Papers/README.md

 # Papers

-> A place for me to keep my latex source
+> A place for me to keep my latex source, and maintain a collection bibliographies

 ## Packages needed (For Debian base)